TomasHubelbauer/apple-notes-database/README.md

 ## To-Do

+### See if the Playwright browser download could be cached for say a week

+We want to refresh it every once in a while, but every test run seems too much.
+Let's see if I can use the GitHub Actions cache to do this.

 ### Switch the macOS image to macOS 12 while it is latest

 I got help making the AppleScript work for macOS 13: